ayreal/intro-to-javascript-notes/lecture110117.md

-### This v.
-Self
+### This in JS
- - Unlike Ruby's self, "this" is more tied to invocation context.
-Some of the different contexts are
+Unlike Ruby's self, "this" is more tied to invocation context.
+Some of the different contexts are:

  - 1: As a function (baseless function)
  ```javascript
  function thisLogger() {